Cunya/FlameShader/README.md

    ```bash
    cp public/*.png .
    ```
-3. Commit and push the changes to the main branch
+3. Commit and push the changes to the gh-pages branch

 ## Usage